ksackvil/CMPT-275/index.md

 ### Meetings

 Below you can find all documents pertaining to our meetings sorted by date.
+Our schedualed meeting times are Tuesday and Thursday 10:30 am in the Applied Science Building.

 #### Minutes